-Because you can easily control the speed and incline, treadmills are well-suited to high-intensity interval training (HIIT) Studies show that HIIT workouts are effective for burning calories, reducing body fat, and improving cardiovascular fitness in a short period of time.
+Which burns more calories: the elliptical or the treadmill?
+Treadmills are good for high-intensity interval training (HIIT) because it’s easy to change the speed and incline.
+Studies show that HIIT workouts are effective for burning calories, reducing body fat, and improving cardiovascular fitness in a short period of time.

-Running on a treadmill may also help you lose weight quickly.
+Which is better for losing belly fat treadmill or elliptical?
+In a comparison of treadmill vs elliptical for obese, running on a treadmill may also help you lose weight faster.
 Running on a treadmill burns approximately 100 calories for every mile.
 Increase the speed and incline, and you can burn 3 to 4 times those calories.
-So, by running 6 miles in an hour, you can lose 600 calories, and by increasing speed and incline, you can lose up to 2400 calories (If only you could do that).
+So, by running 6 miles in an hour, you can lose 600 calories, and by increasing speed and incline, you can lose up to 2400 calories (if only you could do that).